TsurEdoe/biological-computation/README.md

 # biological-computation
 Assignments of Biological Computation course in the Open University of Israel.

+Contains 4 assignments:
+1. Cellular Automata
+2. Evolutionary Algorithms
-Contains 4 assignments of: Cellular Automata, Evolutionary Algorithms, Artificial Neural Networks and Molecular Computation
+3. Artificial Neural Networks
+4. Molecular Computation

+All assigments are written in python.